How Many Carbon Monoxide Detectors Do I Need?

 Where NOT to Install CO Detectors

-- Directly above fuel-burning appliances: This causes false alarms.
+- Directly above fuel-burning appliances: This causes frequent false alarms.

-- Humid areas: Avoid bathrooms or areas near dishwashers, as high humidity can damage sensors.
+- Humid areas: Avoid bathrooms or areas near dishwashers, as high humidity can damage the delicate sensors.

 - Drafty areas: Keep units away from open windows, supply vents, or ceiling fans, which can blow CO away from the sensor and delay the alarm.

-- Dead air spaces: Avoid corners where walls and ceilings meet, as air circulation may be poor there.
+- Dead air spaces: Avoid corners where walls and ceilings meet, as air circulation is generally poor in those areas.

 Understanding Carbon Monoxide Risks

-Carbon monoxide (CO) is known as the "silent killer" because it is a colorless, odorless, and tasteless gas.
-It is a byproduct of incomplete combustion from fossil fuels.
-Without functioning detectors, it is virtually impossible for humans to detect it until physical symptoms arise.
+Carbon monoxide (CO) is a colorless, odorless, and tasteless gas produced as a byproduct of incomplete combustion from fossil fuels.
+Because it is virtually impossible to detect without functioning technology, it is widely known as the "silent killer."

 Common Sources of CO in the Home: